Migrating from TriLib 1 to TriLib 2

 }

-The first difference on TriLib 2 is that we don't have to specify if we want to sync or async load our models since TriLib 2 will use async on platforms that support it and fallback to sync loading when there is no support.
+The first difference with TriLib 2 is that we don't have to specify whether we want to sync or async load our models.
+TriLib 2 will use async on platforms that support it and sync loading when there is no async support.

 • On TriLib 2, we don't have to instantiate an AssetLoader or AssetLoaderAsync class.
-All loading is done using the AssetLoader static class now.
+All loading is now done using the AssetLoader static class.

 • TriLib 2 also uses AssetLoaderOptions, but these have changed to adopt a cleaner and file-format agnostic approach.
 The way we create the AssetLoaderOptions remains the same.